gritzko/replicated.cc/specs/ops/index.md

 # Operations

-Operations are the smallest atomic unit of RON protocol.
+An operation ("op") is the smallest transmissible unit within the RON protocol.
 Everything else is made of ops, including logs, object state, patches, chains, chunks, frames etc.

 ## Closed notation

-In its fullest form, operation is four UUIDs and zero or more atoms in payload:
+In its full form, the op is four RON UUIDs, followed by zero or more atoms (the "payload"):

 <img class="fig" src="closed.png">

-In RON Each UUID is marked with prefix denoting its type:
+In RON, each UUID is marked with a prefix denoting its type:

-- `*` starts a reducer id (a *name* variety UUID from a pre-defined list),
+- `*` starts a reducer id (a *name* variety UUID that comes from a pre-defined list),
-- `#` starts an object id this operation is applied to,
+- `#` starts an object id, i.e. the id of the object this operation is applied to,
-- `@` starts an operation id, unique for every created operation,
+- `@` starts an operation id, unique for every operation created,
 - `:` starts a reference operation id.
 Swarm uses it to track causality relationships.
-Usually it’ll be a last operation replica has seen on particular object.
+Usually it’ll be the last operation a replica has seen of a particular object.

-Payload is a space-separated list of zero or more atoms.
+The payload is a space-separated list of zero or more atoms.
 Payloads are reducer-specific.
 Different reducers will expect different atoms in different order.

 The example above corresponds roughly to the following JSON:

     { reducer_id:   "lww",
-      object_id:    "D4ICD0+XU5eRJ",
+      object_id:    "D4ICCF+XU5eRJ",
       operation_id: "D4ICD0+XU5eRJ",
       reference_id: "D4ICCF+XU5eRJ",
       payload:      ["xyz", 1099, 3.14, "A/UUID+0"] }

 ## Open notation

-Open notation is just a shorted version of closed one.
-Reducer id and object id are omitted in this case, as those could be deduced from full DB and reference id:
+Open notation is just a shortened version of the closed one.
+In this case, the reducer id and object id are omitted because they were able to be deduced from their context and other ops:

 <img class="fig" src="open.png">

+See [frame compression](/specs/frames#compression) for more information on open notation.

 ## Op patterns

-An UUID may be one of four *versions*: event, derived, name and hash.
+A RON UUID may be one of four *versions*: event, derived, name, or hash (see [UUID Flag bit coding](/uuids#flag-bit-coding)).
 Consequently, an op may have one of 16 *patterns*, depending on the versions of its *id* and *reference*.
 RON defines following combinations:

 <table>
   <thead>